elbowz/xbmc.service.pushbullet/README.md

 *userdata/addon_data/service.pushbullet/settings.xml*

 ### Features (TODOS)
-- [ ] Auto dismiss notification on Android when playback finish (for Sync/Mirroring in outbound mode)
 - [ ] Send commands or JSONRPC to Kodi through Pushbullet notes
 - [ ] Answer messages directly on Kodi
-- [ ] Catch other Kodi notification to send to other device (for Sync/Mirroring in outbound mode)
+- [ ] Catch others Kodi notification to send to other device (for Sync/Mirroring in outbound mode)
 - [ ] Stop playback when notification are dismissed on Android

 ### www